karishay/eMeme_webapp/README.md

 Demo gif of the eMeme web app:
 ----------------------------------------

-The eMeme web app uses google plus authentication for logging in and registration.
+The eMeme web app uses Google + authentication for logging in and registration.

 eMeme's recommendation engine works by processing and cleaning input from the user.
 It searches the [database](d1.png) for images based on their relationship to each associated